OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 ### Enabling Security and Restricting Source

 To provide further security, the Riak security mechanism should be enabled.
-This is not possible through configuration, it must be enabled via the command line:
+This is not possible through configuration; it must be enabled via the command line:

 ```console
 riak admin security enable